Why choose donor human milk?

 While donor human milk cannot provide the full benefits of direct breastfeeding from a newborn’s mother, it is preferable to infant formula due to reduced risk of sepsis, necrotizing enterocolitis, diarrhea, and feeding intolerance, as well as length of stay in critical care.

 ESPGHAN Committee on Nutrition; Arslanoglu, Sertac,; Corpeleijn, Willemijn; Moro, Guido; Braegger, Christian; Campoy, Cristina; Colomb, Virginie; Decsi, Tamas; Domellöf, Magnus; Fewtrell, Mary; Hojsak, Iva; Mihatsch, Walter; Mølgaard, Christian; Shamir, Raanan; Turck, Dominique; van Goudoever, Johannes

 Protection against necrotizing enterocolitis is the major clinical benefit deriving from the use of DHM when compared with formula.
 Limited data also suggest unfortified DHM to be associated with improved feeding tolerance and with reduced cardiovascular risk factors during adolescence.
 Presence of a human milk bank (HMB) does not decrease breast-feeding rates at discharge, but decreases the use of formula during the first weeks of life.
 This commentary emphasizes that fresh own mother’s milk (OMM) is the first choice in preterm infant feeding and strong efforts should be made to promote lactation.
 When OMM is not available, DHM is the recommended alternative.

-In this section you can also find out about the service we offer to hospitals throughout England and Wales including:
+In this section you can also find out about the service we offer to hospitals throughout England, Wales and Ireland including:

 - Why choose donor milk from the Northwest Human Milk Bank?